 People who are registered electors in the Neighbourhood Area will be entitled to vote in the referendum, which will be conducted following similar procedures to those used at local government elections.
-In the case of neighbourhood planning areas that are designated as business areas (such as the Spitalfields Neighbourhood Planning Area), a second referendum will be held for local business rate payers on the same date as the residential referendum.

 If voters in the referendum support the neighbourhood plan, the Council is required to adopt it as a part of planning policy for the area, and to use it to help make planning decisions.
 If voters do not support the neighbourhood plan, it will be withdrawn and have no further weight in the planning process.
-For business areas where two referendums are held, if the referendums have different results, the final decision to adopt the neighbourhood plan or not rests with the Council.